magellan-extension/magellan/README.md

    - Enter your API key in the settings
 3. Start using Magellan:
    - Click the Magellan icon in your Chrome toolbar to open the sidebar
+   - Choose your preferred search mode:
+     - **Page Context**: Best for understanding specific content on the page
+     - **Blended**: Good for general questions that might need additional context
+     - **General Knowledge**: Use when you want answers not limited to the page content
    - Type your question about the current page
    - Get AI-powered answers with highlighted citations
    - Click citations to navigate to the relevant parts of the page